bartwroblewski/strava_explorer/README.md

 Quick breakdown of the features:
 - Explorer: creates a heatmap of your activities in various time range/heat criteria combinations;
-- Leaderboards: shows all of your segment efforts for particular activity split by time ranges;
+- Leaderboards: shows all of your segment efforts for particular activity split by time ranges.
+Currently not functional due to Strava API policy changes;
 - Have I been there?: visualizes the frequency of your visits to specific locations based on uploaded GPX file.
 All of your acitivities are taken into account during the analysis.

 ## Usage

 Live version [here](http://139.59.157.188).

-You have a choice to try the demo mode with some data prepopulated if you do not have a Strava account.
+You have a choice to try the demo mode with some prepopulated data if you do not have a Strava account.

 ## How does it work?